mohammadAbbasniya/CountUpTimer-java-android/README.md

 this class simply provides a functionality to count step by step with a fixed delay on each step from a defined start to a defined end.

+## Installation
+Easy as pie, just download `CountUp.java` file and place it in your project source.

 ## Usage
 #### Get Object
 use `getInstance` function to get a CountUp object.